 Still, the teams concluded that the study results offered promise of a Sandalore-based hair loss treatment for the future.
 A clinical trial is currently underway, with results due early 2019.

 It’s important to note these results apply only to synthetic sandalwood and not to the genuine product itself.
-Applying sandalwood oil topically to your scalp will have no effect on hair growth.
+The synthetic perfume is called Sandalore.
+Sandalore was created in a lab to mimic the scent of natural sandalwood.
+However, applying sandalwood oil topically to your scalp will have no effect on hair growth (at least no known effect).
 At best it will make you smell heavily of sandalwood; at worst, there may be some allergenic side effects.